-- 1. If necessary, fill the water container with water (refer to "Filling the water container").
+- If necessary, fill the water container with water (refer to "Filling the water container").
 If no hot water is needed, the Combi furnace can be operated without being filled. - 2.
 Make sure the supply of LP gas is turned on at the tank. - 3.
 Make sure the gas shut-off valve is switched on. - 4.
 Use the CP plus control panel to switch on the Combi.

-Scalding injuries caused by hot water!
+Sca lding injuries caused by not water!

-- ☐ Water temperatures over 125 °F (49 °C) can cause severe burns or scalding and in extreme cases even death. - Before using a hot water faucet or using the shower, mix with cold water and allow the hot water to run until the water temperature no longer increases.
+Water temperatures over 125 °F (49 °C) can cause severe burns or scald

+ing and in extreme cases even death

+Before using a hot water faucet or using the shower, mix with cold water and allow the hot water to run until the water temperature no longer increase.